munificent/craftinginterpreters/book/methods-and-initializers.md

 That's three big steps.
 We can declare, access, and invoke methods.
 But something is missing.
-We went to all that trouble to wrap the method closure in an object that binds the receiver, but when we invoke the method here, we don't use that receiver at all.
+We went to all that trouble to wrap the method closure in an object that binds the receiver, but when we invoke the method, we don't use that receiver at all.

 ## This

 The reason bound methods need to keep hold of the receiver is so that it can be accessed inside the body of the method.
 Lox exposes a method's receiver through `this` expressions.
-The lexer already treats `this` as a special token type, so the first step is wiring that token up in the parse table:
+It's time for some new syntax.
+The lexer already treats `this` as a special token type, so the first step is wiring that token up in the parse table.

 ^code table-this (1 before, 1 after)